shakibaam/wildclaims/README.md

-# Information Access Conversations in the Wild(Chat) — Scripts & Annotations
+# Information Access Conversations in the Wild(Chat)

 This repository provides the **annotations, prompts, and analysis scripts** used in the paper *“Information Access Conversations in the Wild(Chat)”*.
 It is intended as a resource to help researchers **reproduce the reported results**, explore the annotated datasets, and extend the analyses.